-Tiger Safari in Nepal is a significant tour package available mostly in Chitwan and Bardia National Parks.
+Tiger Safari in Nepal is a significant tour package available generally in Chitwan and Bardia National Parks.
 Jungle Guides are aware of the tiger’s habitat and the place where they can be spotted more frequently.
-This special jungle tour combines with the elephant back-ride to wander around the dense forest conquering the world’s most amazing creature.
+Especially this jungle tour combines with the elephant back-ride to wander around the dense forest conquering the world’s most amazing creature.
 But the tigers are not easily visible by everyone.
-There are many consequences that make fulfillment of the dream of your lifetime.
+There are many consequences that still make fulfillment of the dream of your lifetime.
 Perhaps it may depend on your luck also.
 In comparison between Chitwan and Bardia, tourists visiting Bardia National Park have more successful records to witness the tigers.

 The forests of Chitwan and Bardia host tigers including the endangered one-horned rhinos, pangolin, python and some elusive birds.
 So, the experience of observation of rhinoceros is a bonus to the wildlife safari tour in Nepal.
-The jungle safari tour is more confined to the jungle activities along with some cultural attractions of the area.
+The jungle safari tour is more confined to the jungle activities further with some cultural attractions of the area.
 Local village tour to watch the lifestyle and ethnicity of the people around the national park make the trip more interesting.
-There are packages available for 3 to 5 days jungle safari tours to Chitwan or Bardia.
-The jungle safari tours are ideally suitable for family, children and honeymoon couples.
+There are packages available for 3 to 5 days jungle safari tours to Chitwan and Bardia.
+Hence the jungle safari tours are ideally suitable for family with children and honeymoon couples.
 Students and researchers also feel like a paradise due to their great biodiversity.

 Popular Tour Packages for Jungle Safari in Nepal